jcarter211/stock-analysis/README.md

     * Refactoring code can be difficult.
 It can produce errors if not written correctly, which does not allow the code to produce the outcome.
     * Refactoring code can be time consuming.
 Depedning on the task, it may not be worth the additional time.
 ### How These Advantages and Disadvantages Related to This Dataset
+  * Advantages
+    * This dataset benefited from both of the advantages listed above.
+The execution ran more smoothly and can be used to analyze a larger amount of stocks.
+Steve will be able to apply this code when gaining new clients and for his parents.
+  * Disadvantages
+    * I would say that the two disadvantages listed above also applied to this dataset.
+It was diddifult thinking through how to refactor the code, and it took me a good amount of time to implement the changes needed.
+I had to go through trial and error to make sure I used to correct steps and coding statements.